$0 Australia Temporary Skill Shortage (TSS 482) Visa Guide — Quick-Start Checklist

 SBS approval is tied to the business entity.
 If the business structure changes, SBS status may need to be refreshed:

-Change of business name: A name change without a structural change (same ABN, same entity) generally does not require a new SBS application, but the Department should be notified.
+Change of business name: A name change without a structural change (same ABN, same entity) should still be notified to the Department; confirm whether any new sponsorship or nomination action is needed.

 Standard Business Sponsorship Renewal